Five hundred and fifty years ago, 140 children and 200 baby llamas were sacrificed near the city of Trujillo in Peru.

 The Chimu worshipped a moon deity and sacrificed children (and llama), considered their "most important" possessions, to appease their Gods.

 Several questions remain for archaeologists.
-For example, why were the children buried towards the sea and the llamas towards the land?
+For example, why were the children buried towards the sea and animals such as llamas towards the land?
 Scientists are also examining the DNA samples of children to determine if they were possibly related and if they hailed from the same parts of the Chimu Empire.

 Sources: BBC, National Geographic, Khan Academy, jstor.org, ancient.eu. smithsonianmag.com